 What is anxiety?

 Anxiety can be more serious.
 We worry about something that is yet to come and are never really free of the feeling.
-If you are anxious about speaking in public at your friend’s wedding, the anxiety will grow less when the event is over, but an anxiety disorder keeps the individual in a state of high stress for long periods of time.
+If you are anxious about speaking in public at your friend’s wedding, the anxiety will grow less when the event is over, but an anxiety disorder keeps the individual in a state of high stress for long periods.
 If you think you have an anxiety disorder, you should consult a professional.

 What is a phobia?